krimple/quizzo-ete/quizzo-app/quizzo-websocket/README.md

 ### Instructions

-Compile and run WebSocketServer
+Compile and run WebSocketServer with command line args <spring-profile> <game-id>

+with no args, will generate random player answers ('test' profile)

+The 'test-mongo' profile uses mongo to store and retrieve randomly generated player answers

+the 'default' profile requires a real game id (UUID), typically the current game in progress.

+Run the program.
+This will start listening on port 8081.

-open your browser to ()
+open your browser to file:///.../quizzo-websocket/src/main/webapp/index.html

-file:///.../quizzo-websocket/src/main/webapp/index.html

-### Usage

-The WebSocketServer 'test' profile is configured to generate semi-random quiz answers to simulate a game with 100 players and 10 questions.
-The web page will display a bar chart recording the responses to each question in near real time
+Hit <Enter> to start polling for data.

+*Note, you can chart answers submitted for a complete game or a game in progress*

+If monitoring a game in progress.
+You need to provide the game id (instance id) of the current game.

+Hit <Enter> to stop the server